 Deadline for Application:

-The proposal may be submitted any time and will be considered as long as funds are available.
-Those seeking summer research support should apply under the Summer Research Experience for Undergraduates program, proposals due mid-February.
-Applicants should obtain signatures of endorsement from their department chair prior to submitting the proposal to their Dean (or equivalent).
+The proposal is due to chair on January 18, 2022.
+Proposals will be considered as long as funds are available.
+Those seeking summer research support that begins on/after July 1 should apply under the Summer Research Experience for Undergraduates program, proposals due mid-February.